kingwilldabeast/Scuba-Steve-Game/README.md

 ***This is a letter by letter game.
 So fill in the blanks individually guessing the whole word at once will not be logged.***

+## Table of contents:

 ## Development Setup & Tools
 Begin by designing a wireframe.

-### Tools needed to make the game
+Create an game flow outline for your game.
+Brainstorm the variables needed and functions for each step.

+### Built with:
 1. Javascript
 2. CSS
 3. HTMl
+4. VEED.io (mp4)

-### Knowledge Needed
+### Knowledge needed:
-* Understanding of above tools.
+* Understanding of above tools
 * DOM manipulation
-* Animation Inserts
+* Animation inserts

-## Contributers

-For more information please source credit of: [Wiki](https://www.wikihow.com/Play-Hangman)
+* Page reloads
+* Set timers

+Scope of functionalities
+Examples of use

-Tasks wanted accomplished with game:
+### Tasks wanted accomplished with game:

-Steps to making the code:
+### Steps to making the code:
 Start with creating ("let") variables that are able to change throughout the game, that help you log your correct and wrong guesses.
 Next make ("const") variables that do not change throughout the game to help set limits on the amount of wrong guesses, hold values, and set arrays.
 Be sure to define a wordBank array that holds the words used in the game.